Part 2

 Watching the solitary males cross, the Abantu learned that while vast, most of the river was shallow; more importantly, the current remained sluggish, even in the deepest, middle section.

-The land around them was a mix of savanna and mopane, the trees with short trunks and twisting branches, much different from those the Mantel required to make dugouts.
+The trees had short trunks and twisted branches, much different from those the Mantel required to make dugouts.

-Eku and Yathi tagged along with Lume and the izik-kosa, to locate young trees not damaged by elephants to cut down and strip into long poles, notched and bound securely to form the main body, as well as long poles for pushing off the bottom.
+Eku and Yathi tagged along with Lume and his izik-kosa to where they located young trees not damaged by elephants to cut down and strip into long poles.

-Shorter logs were notched and attached at the corners to provide strength.
+Additional, shorter logs were attached at either end and along the length like ribs to provide strength.

-Vines were used to secure the ribbing and a mat of water grass was woven across the top.
+A mat of papyrus and water reeds was woven across the top.

-The izik-kosa swarmed over the structure, cutting any sticks that jutted out, using valuable cordage to further secure a dense webbing.
+The izik-kosa swarmed over the structure, cutting any jutting sticks, smoothing sharp ends and using cordage to further secure weak points.

-After giving the papyrus a few days to dry, at dawn, the voyagers set out, waka-waka males, mostly hunters with several izik-kosa, Kaleni and Lume amongst them.
+Once the papyrus had a few days to dry, the voyagers set out at first light, waka-waka males, mostly hunters with several izik-kosa, Kaleni and Lume amongst them.

-The entire tribe gathered to watch the group depart.
+The entire tribe gathered to watch the voyagers depart.

 Once the raft was offshore, most of the people returned to the shade of the mopane, but Yathi wanted to stay.

-Yathi found a good place to sit, while Eku raced back under the trees to the camp and retrieved his ula-konto.
+Yathi found a good place to sit and watch those crossing, while Eku raced back under the trees to retrieve his ula-konto.

-Grasping the weapon in a two-fisted grip for stabbing, he skipped from pile to pile, practicing the quick motions he would need going after prey in thick stalks of papyrus.
+Eku skipped from pile to pile, practicing the quick foot and hand motions he needed for going after prey in thick stalks of papyrus.

-An ula-konto was made for throwing, but could also be used in one or both hands as an extended knife blade.
+An ula-konto was designed for throwing, but could be used in one or both hands as an extended knife blade for stabbing.

 Eku’s motions were steady and precise.

-After serious practice, he had a bit of fun, spinning around and jumping to make fancy stabbing motions, as though he and his prey were locked in a macabre dance of death.
+After serious practice, he had a bit of fun, spinning around and jumping and making stabbing motions, as though he and an invisible prey were locked in a macabre dance of death.

 Eku clicked to get Yathi’s attention.